phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

 {% endhighlight %}
 And...the behaviour of these tests was just embarressing... -2147483648 was not equal to 2147483647.
 A warm red glow hit me cheeks and my forehead hit the table.
 The problem was that I was adding numbers to 'large' and then comparing them.
 Adding anything to large made them overflow, and they became a negative number.
 In otherwards I add to do the following

 {% highlight scala %}
+  "Distance" should "implment addition with large to always return large" in {
+	  distanceLike.add(one, two) shouldBe three
+	  distanceLike.add(one, large) shouldBe large
+	  distanceLike.add(large, two) shouldBe large
+  }
+{% endhighlight %}
+And when they failed I changed the implementation in Distance

+{% highlight scala %}
 trait Distance[D] {